esdk/sparePartCatalogueApp/README.md

 ./gradlew publishClientDirJars
 ./gradlew eclipse
 ```
-to upload the $MANDANTDIR/java/lib dependencies to the Nexus Server and set eclipse up to work with the uploaded dependencies.
+to upload the $MANDANTDIR/java/lib dependencies to the local repository and set eclipse up to work with the uploaded dependencies.

-After that the code should compile both with gradle and in eclipse and you are set up to work on the code or resource files as you want.
+After that the code should compile both with gradle and in eclipse, and you are set up to work on the code or resource files as you want.